ddlorz/Bamazon/README.md

 ==== For testers =====

-Import database to mySQL because testing the applications.
+Import database to mySQL before testing the applications.